Trip will feature overload of game action plus Cincinnati sights, sounds and tastes. And bling!

 Ohio State looking to move to 4-0 before the start of Big Ten play

-Zach Smith is in his second season as Ohio State's wide receivers coach, and the 2013 season will be his fourth year of coaching in a fulltime capacity on the collegiate level.
-He was hired by coach Urban Meyer in early 2012 after he previously had been hired by Meyer assistants-turned-head coaches Doc Holliday and Steve Addazio.
-Smith worked for Holliday at Marshall and for Addazio, who is now at Boston College, at Temple in the positions of wide receivers and special teams coach.
+Smith was hired by Urban Meyer in early 2012 after he previously had been hired by former Meyer assistants Doc Holliday and Steve Addazio.
+Smith worked for Holliday at Marshall and for Addazio, who is now at Boston College, at Temple..
+He coached the positions of wide receivers and special teams at each stop.

 "I know what a quality coach Zach is," Meyer said.
 "He knows my system inside and out and he teaches the system the way I want it to be taught."